2024 United States presidential election in Michigan

 The 2024 United States presidential election in Michigan took place that November 5 as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
 Michigan voters chose electors for Donald Trump and JD Vance to represent them in the Electoral College via a popular vote.
 The state of Michigan has 15 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state lost a seat.

 Due to the state's nearly even partisan lean and the close margins by which it was decided in 2016 and 2020, it was considered to be one of the seven crucial swing states in 2024, though many viewed it as the most difficult of the seven for Trump to regain, even harder than Nevada, the only one of seven Trump never won in 2016 and 2020.
-However, contrary to polling data, Donald Trump flipped Michigan back into the Republican column, defeating Kamala Harris by 1.42%.
-This made the state 0.1% to the left of the nation at-large, making it the closest state to the national results.
+However, contrary to polling data, Trump flipped Michigan back into the Republican column, defeating Kamala Harris by 1.42%.
+This made the state 0.06% more Democratic than the nation at-large and therefore the closest to the national results.
 Michigan shares with Pennsylvania and Wisconsin the longest active streak of voting for the winning presidential candidate, having done so in the last five presidential elections.
 Altogether, the three states have voted for the same candidate in nine consecutive elections, dating to 1992.

-This was the first election since 2012 where Michigan voted to the left of the nation as a whole.
+This was the first election since 2012 where Michigan voted more Democratic than the nation as a whole.
 It was also the first election since 1988 that Michigan voted more Republican than neighboring Wisconsin.